See all glossary terms

 • 3 > 0 produces the value true, because 3 is greater than 0.

-We can make boolean expressions with any value type.
+We can create boolean expressions with any value type.
 For example, strings or vectors:

 • Vector2(1,1) == Vector2(1,1) produces the value true because both vectors are the same.

-All these examples use values directly (numbers, strings, vectors...), but you can use variables instead, as variables are a way to label a value:
+All these examples use values directly (numbers, strings, vectors...), but you can use variables instead, as variables are a way to store and reference values:

 var health = 3